wkhere/stackless/Doc/library/re.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If one wants more information about all matches of a pattern than the matched text, :func:`finditer` is useful as it provides instances of :class:`MatchObject` instead of strings.
-Continuing with the previous example, if one was a writer who wanted to find all of the adverbs *and their positions* in some text, he or she would use :func:`finditer` in the following manner:
+If one wants more information about all matches of a pattern than the matched text, :func:`finditer` is useful as it provides :ref:`match objects
+<match-objects>` instead of strings.
+Continuing with the previous example, if
+one was a writer who wanted to find all of the adverbs *and their positions* in some text, he or she would use :func:`finditer` in the following manner:

    >>> text = "He was carefully disguised but captured quickly by police."
    >>> for m in re.finditer(r"\w+ly", text):